 Many people will say that they’re in charge of their own lives and that societal pressure is in their control.

 However, there are certain factors that we can’t always control.

 Work, for example, can set your schedule as well as the environment itself: social and economic policies, calendars, obligations…

 You are part of a machine from which you can never be totally free.
 This can determine your stress load to a greater or lesser degree.

 Much of these social pressures affect your life in a myriad of ways, especially at the emotional level.
 This is why you can go through periods in which you have problems with insomnia.

-To deal with these pressures, it’s important to maintain a balance between your leisure time and your work time.
+To deal with these pressures, it’s important to maintain a balance between your leisure and your work time.